rarescosma/getbetter.ro/content/2019-05-31-biking-the-mosel-palatinate.md

 ### Morning at Chris'

-Waking up to the reality of having to take Chris' bikes for the trip.
+Woke up with the belly full of last night's Schweinhaxe, plus a slight hangover.
+Luckily, the swedish Resorb clone pills worked like a charm.

+We had a pretty slow start with coffee, protein shakes and some minimal breakfast (not in quantity, but in composition), did some abs, then starting preparing sandwiches for the trip and inspecting Chris' bikes.

-"Fixing" a broken back-wheel spoke on one of the MRBs.
+Apart from small mechanical adjustments we had to "fix" a broken back-wheel spoke on one of them by completely removing it.
-Adjusting seats n' stuff.

-Making sandwiches.
-Thank the Lord for the Resorb pills from Sweden.
+This turned out to be quite an adventure as the material is hard to bend and working around the back-wheel cassette quickly became very annoying.

+When all was said and done we, of course, had no chance to catch the planned train trip, so had to take a later train towards Türkismühle.

 ### Train ride to Türkismühle

 Not much to say here except that the landscape is nice and green and the region seems dotted with quaint villages and good nature.
+Also, the Sun came out, so we were in for a good trip.
+Well, there was the extra weight of the rain gear, but that's just more training, right?

-### Türkismühle - Nonnweiler
+### Türkismühle - Nonnweiler - Reinsfeld

+We mostly rode on roads shared with cars on this segment, passed a few small settlements, had coffee in one of them and took a longer break in another to eat sandwiches and change into lighter clothes.

-A nice climb that managed to lift spirits and leave Chris pretty mad b/c of the shitty bike and heavy backpack.
+At some point we encountered a really long incline, not at a very steep angle, but enough to lift spirits and leave Chris somewhat mad because of his shitty bike and heavy backpack.

-Eating sandwiches.
-Changing into the spandex-diaper-pants...

-### Nonnweiler - Reinsfeld

-A good intended lady in a random field advertising a *the* bike path to Trier (50km range).
-Another random old walking couple advertising the same, going from Reinsfeld apparently.
-Getting mad in Reinsfeld.
+We did see a wind turbine up close along the way, which was pretty cool.

+The last stop was in Nonnweiler where I've got a bunch of chocolate from a gas station.
+Mex's stomach was still pretty upset about the Schweinhaxe attempt so medication was in order, along with an extended break.

+Finding the way to the dedicated bike path was somewhat challenging as it rode close to an old rail line and there were a lot of fenced up areas.
+Finally, we took a detour through a small part of town and merged.
+Escaping cars and going through the countryside and fields was bliss.

+At some point we passed a bridge over a regional road and met with a good intended German lady who was advertising a novel bike path that allegedly went straight to Trier and was mostly downhill, albeit a bit longer (50km).
+This got our attention, especially after we've also met with a random old walking couple who re-confirmed its existence and told us to just take the car road back to Reinsfeld and look for this bike path.

+We did that, but once in Reinsfeld the atmosphere got very negative because of inconsistencies in Google Maps and the inability to converge on a good plan to proceed.
+There was the first mention of throwing Gorgan's bike into the Mosel.

 ### Reinsfeld - Riveris

-Taking lead.
-Picking a path through the middle of the forest along the Riveris.
+It was at this point that I took lead and picked a path through the middle of the forest along the (aptly named) river Riveris.
-An *awesome* ride through the forest that recharged all the karma.
-Exiting the forest on a nice downhill ride to find ourselves in a completely new climatic region.
-Shit got hot all of a sudden.
+This turned out to be a very good decision as the forest road was surrounded by really lush forest areas and generally following the course of the river.

+The light/shadow, forest/meadow and water/land/sky interplay together with the
+added technical challenge of the trail completely changed the karma balance of the group and by the time we were about to exit into the Mosel valley region everyone was just blissfully happy.

+The entire adventure was topped off with a nice downhill ride merging into the road to Morscheid & Waldrach - both settlements within the climatic influence of the Mosel.
+This influence is quite heavy: there were 18-19C where we entered the forest, and around 24-25C where we exited.
+Transcedence.
+Also, time for a stop to shed even more clothing.

 ### Riveris - Ruwer - Trier